wesone/woltage/README.md

 $all? | `(state: any, event: Event) => any` | This function will be called for each event that has no designated event handler and should return the new state.
 [EventClass.identity] | `(state: any, event: Event) => any` | An event handler of a specific event type and version.

+When using [snapshots](#snapshots), you can use the [`projectorVersion`](#aggregate-options) option to specify the current version of the aggregate projector.
+Existing snapshots are invalidated if their projector version does not match with the `projectorVersion` option of the aggregate.

 ### Command

 A command is the instruction to the system to change an aggregate stream's state.
 It decides if an event (or events) should be created or not and it will receive the [aggregate's state](#aggregate-projector) to make that decision.

-To register a command use the `registerCommand` method of the aggregate.
+To register a command, use the `registerCommand` method of the aggregate.
-- You can pass a [Zod](https://zod.dev/) schema along with the command handler to automatically validate the command payload.
+- You can pass a [Standard Schema](https://standardschema.dev/) compliant schema (e.g. [Zod](https://zod.dev/), [Yup](https://github.com/jquense/yup), [Valibot](https://valibot.dev/), ...) along with the command handler to automatically validate the command payload.
 - The name of the command is simply the name of the function, that you pass as command handler.
-You can alternatively pass a command name if the command handler is an anonymous function or if you just want to use a different name.
+You can alternatively pass the command name option if the command handler is an anonymous function or if you just want to use a different name.
 - The `registerCommand` method will return an object with the command's info (e.g. the `name`, `schema`, ...)

 The command handler has the form: